Surviving cEDH

 Potentially as a result of this, the current cEDH community strikes me as kind of a mess right now.
 Monarch Media was one its biggest TOs in the US, publishing the most comprehensive policy documents, but then collapsed in October 2023, unable to pay their judges and artists.
 Most cEDH events aren't that bad, but they do tend to have a general theme of poor planning and disfunction.
 With most experienced TOs staying out of it, new ones are trying to fill the gap, but running a large convention is actually quite hard.

 Similarly, the current state of rules and policy knowledge within the community is not great.
 Some of the most popular cEDH websites post articles saying things like "players can get priority while a spell is resolving" and "triggers can't be placed on the stack in response to a split second spell".
-This one purports to be a guide to common tournament issues in cEDH, relying on an interview with the head judge of some large cEDH events, but claims that Deck Problem and Marked Cards are the same infraction, claims that a Missed Trigger is a GRV, etc. A community whose tournament leadership doesn't understand the absolute basics of priority or Comp REL policy is clearly not going to be able to design competent tournament structures and guidelines.
+This one purports to be a guide to common tournament issues in cEDH, relying on an interview with the head judge of some large cEDH events, but claims that Deck Problem and Marked Cards are the same infraction, claims that a Missed Trigger is a GRV, etc. A community whose tournament leadership doesn't understand the absolute basics of the game's rules and competitive tournament policy is clearly not going to be able to design competent tournament structures and guidelines.
 Things have gotten a little better since then, with some career judges being brought in to head judge more recent events, but there are still a lot of issues.
 The various rules documents I linked above contain several errors, omissions, and other very odd choices that will not lead to a good tournament.

 There's also a lot of drama in the community about proxies.
 Most cEDH tournaments allow proxies, which is not that odd; many Vintage events do too.
 But proxy usage is so prevalent in the cEDH community that lots of players don't have any real expensive cards in their decks.
 And there are a lot of bad actors in the community pushing counterfeits as proxies and trying to confuse people as to the difference.
 (Topdeck.gg, one of the biggest organizers in the cEDH space, actually requires that players use counterfeits as their proxies.)
 These facts make vendors not want to attend cEDH conventions, and since vendors are one of the primary sources of funding for large conventions, this contributes to the difficulty of running quality cEDH events.It's also the final nail in the coffin for ever getting official Wizards support.
 And all the heated disagreements over exactly how proxies and counterfeits should be handled creates bad feeling and leaves some people not wanting to participate.